CataAndrei97/School-Management-System/README.md

-# 🎓 School Management System
+# 🎓 School Management System (Demo Project)

+⚠️ **Disclaimer:**
+- This project is created **for educational and demonstration purposes only**.
+- It is **not intended for production use** or for managing real-world data.
+- The goal is to showcase full-stack development with React, Node.js, and Docker.

 Full-stack web app built with **React (Vite)** and **Node.js (Express)**, fully containerized with Docker.